Gambia travel guide

 The death penalty applies for a number of crimes including arson, murder and treason.
 The Gambia resumed executions in 2012.

 There is a zero tolerance towards lesbian, gay, bisexual and transgender people in The Gambia.
-The Gambian Criminal Code states that any person who has or attempts to have ‘carnal knowledge’ of any person ‘against the order of nature’ is guilty of a crime and could face 14 years’ imprisonment.
+The Gambian criminal code states that any person who has or attempts to have ‘carnal knowledge’ of any person ‘against the order of nature’ is guilty of a crime and could face 14 years’ imprisonment.
+The criminal code was amended in October 2014 to include Section (144A) entitled Aggravated Homosexuality which sets out 7 specific categories, including being “a serial offender”, where a person is “liable on conviction to imprisonment for life”.
+See our information and advice page for the LGBT community before you travel.

 Gambian law criminalises the act of men dressing as women with a 5-year jail term.